henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ## Room Creation Testing
-The room creation testing ensures that a user is able to initiate settings to accomodate the game room, such as choosing a story, the number of players, and the difficulty level.
+The room creation testing ensures that a user is able to initiate settings to accommodate the game room, such as choosing a story, the number of players, and the difficulty level.
 Unit tests for Room Creation are located in `StoryQuest/app/CreateRoom/__tests__/completionPage.test.tsx`.

 ### `renders the CreateRoomPage component`